-21 Offer of settlement
+20 Offer of settlement

-- (1) An offer of settlement made by an insurer to a claimant must, if the claimant is not represented by a lawyer, be accompanied by an explanatory statement in a form approved by the commission. - (2) If a claimant is not an adult of full capacity, an offer or counter offer of settlement can not be made or accepted by or for the claimant unless the court or the public trustee- - (a) is satisfied that settlement of the claim on the terms proposed would be in the claimant's best interests; and
+- (1) An offer of settlement made by an insurer to a claimant must, if the claimant is not represented by a lawyer, be accompanied by an explanatory statement in a form approved by the commission. - (2) If a claimant is not an adult of full capacity, an offer or counteroffer of settlement can not be made or accepted by or for the claimant unless the court or the public trustee- - (a) is satisfied that settlement of the claim on the terms proposed would be in the claimant's best interests; and - (b) approves the terms of the offer or counteroffer.

-- (b) approves the terms of the offer or counter offer. - (3) An insurer is entitled to assume that an adult claimant is of full capacity unless- - (a) the claimant's mental incapacity is obvious and should be apparent to the insurer; or - (b) the claimant is subject to a protection order under the Public Trustee Act 1978; or - (c) the court makes a declaration under subsection (4) in relation to the claimant. - (4) On application by an interested person, the court may declare a claimant to be under the court's protection in negotiating settlement of the claim if- - (a) the claimant is permanently or intermittently unable to manage the claimant's affairs or to resist undue influence because of physical or mental illness or infirmity, or the influence of drugs; or - (b) the claimant is in need of the court's protection for another reason.
+- (3) An insurer is entitled to assume that an adult claimant is of full capacity unless- - (a) the claimant's mental incapacity is obvious and should be apparent to the insurer; or - (b) the claimant is subject to a protection order under the Public Trustee Act 1978; or - (c) the court makes a declaration under subsection (4) in relation to the claimant. - (4) On application by an interested person, the court may declare a claimant to be under the court's protection in negotiating settlement of the claim if- - (a) the claimant is permanently or intermittently unable to manage the claimant's affairs or to resist undue influence because of physical or mental illness or infirmity, or the influence of drugs; or - (b) the claimant is in need of the court's protection for another reason.

-22 Verification and payment of expenses-Act, ss 42 and 51
+21 Verification and payment of expenses-Act, ss 42 and 51

-- (1) If a claimant asks an insurer for payment or reimbursement of private hospital, medical and pharmaceutical expenses under section 42, or rehabilitation expenses under section 51, of the Act, the request must- - (a) be for a total amount of at least \$200; and - (b) be accompanied by receipts, unpaid accounts or other appropriate evidence of the expenses. - (2) If the insurer reasonably requires, the claimant must give the insurer a certificate from the doctor responsible for treating the personal injury certifying that the expenses were reasonably incurred having regard to the nature and extent of the injury.
+- (1) If a claimant asks an insurer for payment or reimbursement of private hospital, medical and pharmaceutical expenses under section 42 of the Act, or rehabilitation expenses under section 51 of the Act, the request must- - (a) be for a total amount of at least \$200; and - (b) be accompanied by receipts, unpaid accounts or other appropriate evidence of the expenses. - (2) However, if the claimant expects to make no further request for payment or reimbursement of expenses, the request may be for the outstanding total of the expenses even though the amount is less than \$200. - (3) If the insurer reasonably requires, the claimant must give the insurer a certificate from the doctor responsible for treating the personal injury relevant to the expenses certifying that the expenses were reasonably incurred having regard to the nature and extent of the injury.